-A true feeling can be more intense or less, greater or smaller, otherwise it does not exist, and is merely indifference-the Higher emotional center has no negativity.
-At the ordinary level, on the contrary, on the plane of the emotions, the emotional center agrees or refuses and the emotions with which we can be positive, neutral or negative according to how they strike the emotionality-that is to say the specific self-love which animates each of our personages.
+A true feeling can be more intense or less, greater or smaller; otherwise it does not exist, and is merely indifference-the higher emotional center has no negativity.
+At the ordinary level, on the contrary, on the plane of the emotions, the emotional center agrees or refuses and the emotions which we live with can be positive, neutral or negative according to how they strike the emotionality-that is to say the specific self-love-which animates each of our personages.